klebster2/vim-wiktionary/README.md

 ## Description

-Use Wiktionary within Vim (To look up etymologies, word definitions, and pronunciations, etc.)
+Aim: Deliver Wiktionary within Vim (to look up etymologies, word definitions, and pronunciations, etc.)

 ## How to use